osmcode/osmium-tool/man/osmium-cat.md

 # OPTIONS

---generator NAME
+-f, --output-format=FORMAT
-:   The name and version of the program generating the output file.
-It will be
+:   The format of the output file.
+Can be used to set the output file format
-    added to the header of the output file.
-Default is "*osmium/*" and the version of osmium.

---input-format, -F FORMAT
+    if it can't be autodetected from the output file name.
+    **See osmium-file-formats**(5) or the libosmium manual for details.

+-F, --input-format=FORMAT
 :   The format of the input files.
 Can be used to set the input format if it
     can't be autodetected from the file names.
 This will set the format for all input files, there is no way to set the format for some input files only.
 See **osmium-file-formats**(5) or the libosmium manual for details.

---output, -o FILE
+--generator=NAME
+:   The name and version of the program generating the output file.
+It will be
+    added to the header of the output file.
+Default is "*osmium/*" and the version of osmium.

+-o, --output=FILE
 :   Name of the output file.
 Default is '-' (*stdout*).

---output-format, -f FORMAT
-:   The format of the output file.
-Can be used to set the output file format
-    if it can't be autodetected from the output file name.
-    **See osmium-file-formats**(5) or the libosmium manual for details.
+-O, --overwrite
+:   Allow an existing output file to be overwritten.
+Normally **osmium** will
+    refuse to write over an existing file.

 --output-header OPTION
 :   Add output header option.
 This option can be given several times.
 See the
     *libosmium manual* for a list of allowed header options.

---overwrite, -O
-:   Allow an existing output file to be overwritten.
-Normally **osmium** will
-    refuse to write over an existing file.

---object-type, -t TYPE
+-t, --object-type=TYPE
 :   Read only objects of given type (*node*, *way*, *relation*, *changeset*).
     By default all types are read.
 This option can be given multiple times.

---verbose, -v
+-v, --verbose
 :   Set verbose mode.
 The program will output information about what it is
     doing to *stderr*.